sergiocollado/potpourri/aws_notes.md

 Amazon Macie is a fully managed data security and data privacy service that uses machine learning and pattern matching to discover, classify, and help you protect your sensitive data in Amazon S3.

+### AWS Storage Gateway

+It is a physical or virtual appliance that can be used to cache S3 locally at a customer's site.

+### AWS S3 FAQ
 https://aws.amazon.com/s3/faqs/